 Due to intense market competition for highly skilled workers, we have faced difficulties locating experienced and skilled personnel in certain areas, such as administration, marketing, product development, sales, finance and accounting.
 In particular, we have had difficulty finding personnel with experience in the relatively new computer-based testing services market.
 We cannot assure you that we will be able to attract or retain the key personnel that we will need to achieve our business objectives.
 Even if we can find qualified candidates, they may be subject to non-competition agreements with their prior employers that prevent us from hiring them.
 In addition, we cannot assure you that we will be able to retain our current skilled personnel.
 According to our contracts with our employees, all of our employees are prohibited from engaging in any activities that compete with our business during the period of their employment and for two years after termination of their employment with us.
-Furthermore, all employees are prohibited, for a period of two years following termination, from soliciting our existing clients.
+Furthermore, all employees are prohibited, for a period of two years following termination, from soliciting other employees to leave us and, for a period of five years following termination, from soliciting our existing clients.
 However, we may have difficulty enforcing these non-competition and non-solicitation provisions in China because the Chinese legal system, especially with respect to the enforcement of such provisions, is still developing.